+in the LaFortune lobby.
+Sales

+will also be made after all masses

+at Sacred Heart Church as well as

+at the Library pit from 1-5 and

-Monday.
-All proceeds will go to Birthright, an organization which works to provide alternatives to abortion for pregnant mothers.
+The bake sale will continue on Monday.
+All proceeds will go to

+Birthright, an organization which

+works to provide alternatives to

+WSND elects

-WSND elects new manager
+new manager

-Jim O'Brien, a junior majoring in physics from Stevens Point, WI, was elected last night as station manager of WSND-AM/FM radio.
-O'Brien was elected by the station's executive board, which is comprised of the station manager and the six department heads.
+Jim O'Brien, a junior majoring

+in physics from Stevens Point,

+WI, was elected last night as station manager of WSND-AM/FM radio.
+O'Brien was

+elected by the station's executive

+board, which is comprised of the

+station manager and the six

+O'Brien will take over as

+Bernard.

+station manager on April 1.
+He

+Kate

-O'Brien will take over as station manager on April 1.
-He replaces Kate Bernard.
-O'Brien's major goal is that the station have "more interaction with the Notre Dame community.'
+O'Brien's major goal is that the

+station have "more interaction

+with the Notre Dame commundepartment heads.